Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Model of Social-InterestCast

-For each session, the geographical distribution of the source and destination(s) plays a key role in generating the traffic load.
-Then, it is critical to analyze the correlation between the spatial distribution of sessions and geographical distribution of users.
+For each session, the geographical distribution of the source and destination(s) plays a key role in generating the transport load.
+So it is critical to analyze the correlation between the spatial distribution of sessions and geographical distribution of users in online social networks (OSNs).

-To address this issue, we propose a modified three-layered model, consisting of the physical deployment layer (Layer 1), social relationship layer (Layer 2), and application session layer (Layer 3), as illustrated in Fig.\ref{fig-layeredarch}, for modeling data dissemination in OSNs.
-The basic procedure of modeling the correlations between the geographical distributions of sessions and users can be described as follows: \begin{enumerate} \item At first, based on the users' geographical distribution in the physical deployment layer, we build the relationships among users to form the social relationship layer. \item Then, based on the formed social relationship layer, we model the geographical distribution of traffic sessions. \end{enumerate}
+To address this issue, we propose a four-layered model, consisting of the physical layer, social layer, content layer, and session layer, as illustrated in Figure \ref{fig-4-layer-archi}.